Neon White

 Neon White is a first-person shooter and puzzle-platforming game developed by Angel Matrix and published by Annapurna Interactive.
 The game was released for Microsoft Windows and the Nintendo Switch on June 16, 2022.
-It was released on PlayStation 4 and PlayStation 5 on December 13, 2022.
+It was released on PlayStation 4 and PlayStation 5 on December 13, 2022, and it was also released on July 11, 2024 for Xbox One and Xbox Series X/S.

-Designed to focus on speedrun-style of gameplay, Neon White has the player in the role of a Neon, a demon hunter in heaven, clearing all the demons on a given level in the fastest time possible.
-The game uses playing cards that represent weapons which can be discarded to perform special moves like double-jumping.
+Designed around speedrunning, Neon White puts the player in the role of a Neon, tasked with clearing all the demons within a level in the fastest time possible.
+The game uses playing cards to represent weapons, which can be discarded to perform special moves like double-jumping and dashing.
 The game was written by Ryann Shannon, writer for OK K.O.!
 Let's Be Heroes; and Aevee Bee, writer for We Know the Devil.